pusher/pusher-http-ruby/README.md

     Pusher.encrypted = true

+As of version 0.12, SSL certificates are verified when using the synchronous http client.
+If you need to disable this behaviour for any reason use:

+    Pusher.default_client.sync_http_client.ssl_config.verify_mode = OpenSSL::SSL::VERIFY_NONE

 ### Instantiating a Pusher client

 Sometimes you may have multiple sets of API keys, or want different configuration in different parts of your application.
 In these scenarios, a pusher `client` may be configured: